-For the purposes of the DEAC Accreditation Handbook, the term "distance education" is used throughout whether educational delivery is via correspondence instruction, online instruction, or competency assessment.
-[Accreditation Handbook - Page 5-6]
+For the purposes of the DEAC Accreditation Handbook, the term "distance education" is used throughout, whether the instructional model is correspondence, online, or direct assessment.

 WHY BECOME ACCREDITED?

 Accreditation communicates quality to students, institutions, the public, government, and other industry professionals.
 Accreditation provides assurances that a program has met established standards necessary to produce graduates who have achieved stated learning outcomes and are ready to enter the global marketplace.
 Students who graduate from accredited institutions have greater opportunities for employment, continued education, and mobility.